Trudeau says Putin responsible for ‘heinous war crimes’ throughout surprise visit to Ukraine – Nationwide

 “This flag got here down on February 13 and we’re actually glad to be elevating it once more above the Canadian embassy,” Trudeau stated.

-“Having our Canadian flag fly over the streets of Kyiv once once more is just another testament to the power and solidarity of Canadians and Ukrainians and the way we proceed to be with them.”
+“Having our Canadian flag fly over the streets of Kyiv as soon as again is simply another testomony to the power and solidarity of Canadians and Ukrainians and how we continue to be with them.”

-"Having the Canadian flag fly over the streets of Kyiv once again is yet another testament to the power and solidarity of Canadians and Ukrainians” pic.twitter.com/ZfqlAlybQT
+"Having the Canadian flag fly over the streets of Kyiv once once more is one more testament to the strength and solidarity of Canadians and Ukrainians” pic.twitter.com/ZfqlAlybQT

 Story continues under commercial